yahayuta/droid_surf/README.md

 # Surf Log 📱🏄‍♂️

 A comprehensive Android application for tracking and analyzing your surfing sessions.
 Log your surf sessions with detailed information about conditions, performance, and experiences.
+The project has undergone a significant modernization effort, updating its architecture and dependencies to align with modern Android development best practices.

 ## 🌊 Features